-During the period covered by the Historical Financial Information, there were no instances of the resignation of an independent audit firm/independent auditor and no independent audit firm/independent auditor was dismissed.
+During the period covered by the Historical Financial Information, there were no instances of the resignation of an independent audit firm/independent auditor was dismissed.
 During the period covered by the Historical Financial Information, there were no instances of a failure to appoint an independent audit firm/independent auditor for the next financial year.